saostad/node-typescript-starter/README.md

 ## Functionalities

-- dies at unhandled errors (this is very good strategy for production - docker will take care of restart the program after exit)
 - pre-configured for work with VSCode debugger
 - pre-configured to publish or create module
 - pre-configured to run tests with jest